Best Drones Under $200

 #3 JJRC JJPRO X3 Hax

 This GPS-enabled drone is very similar to the MJX Bugs 2 in terms of specs.
 It is a little smaller and lighter.
 It also might be the least expensive GPS drone on the market right now.
-It also has an HD camera, but the camera is easily removable (potentially upgradeable).
+It also has an HD camera, and the camera is easily removable (potentially upgradeable).
 It also features a return to home function, but no other advanced flight modes.
 The Hax does have a beginner mode that limits both the altitude and distance it can travel.
 Trust us, beginner mode is a great feature for any drone to have, and we love that the Hax has it.
 It also comes with a much-improved hobby grade remote transmitter that will display things like altitude, speed, distance, GPS satellites, flight modes and more.
 This quad may not have the most features, but it probably the best value of the six drones mentioned in this article.

 - Flight Time: 15-17 minutes